 We’re moving toward a social way of working at SAP using Jive Software to help connect networks internally, improve employee productivity and share expertise.
 We’re connecting knowledge keepers with knowledge seekers!

-But it isn’t just about software.
+But it isn’t just about software and using social media at work.
 It’s a cultural shift – a way of working.
 Leaders need to recognise the value of open, transparent collaboration between all layers of the organisation.
 Yes, it’s risky and yes, it’s sometimes painful.
 If you ask your employees what they think of something then you might not like all of the responses but hey, surely it’s best to hear that feedback upfront rather than overhearing at the coffee machine…or worse still, via social networks!

 How social is your organisation?
+What is your policy around using social media at work?
 Are you reaping the rewards or too early to say?